Data Processing Agreement (DPA)

 Audit log

-- Every privileged admin action recorded in
+- Every privileged admin action is recorded in an internal audit log (actor, action, target, timestamp, IP, user-agent).
+Retained 24 months.

-stripe_events_processed; release-waiting and webhook retry calls leave an audit-log row.
+- Stripe webhook receipts are durably mirrored; release-waiting and webhook retry calls also leave an audit-log entry.

 Personnel